mir-group/phoebe/doc/sphinx/source/tutorials/elEpaTransport.rst

 However, this is still dramatically faster than a Wannier-based transport technique.

 The transport coefficients will print to the output file alongside with information on the chemical potential/doping and temperature used.
-Additionally, the information on transport coefficients can be found in a JSON file, which is easier to parsed and plot, as in the python script provided in `./phoebe/scripts/plotScripts`, and described in :ref:`postprocessing`.
+Additionally, the information on transport coefficients can be found in a JSON file, which is easier to parsed and plot, as in the python script provided in ``./phoebe/scripts/plotScripts``, and described in :ref:`postprocessing`.

 Convergence Checklist
 ----------------------

-Here, again we don't discuss the convergence tests that need to be done for a production/publication quality research project.
+In this tutorial, we show a demo calculation, which is certainly unconverged.
+We don't discuss the convergence tests that need to be done for a production/publication quality research project.
 For that, you should make sure to test the convergence of:

 * Check that the phonon frequencies are converged with respect to k-point sampling, q-point sampling and wavefunction cutoff.